 I recently joined Toastmasters.
-I’m really impressed with how welcoming and helpful everyone is.
+I’m impressed with how welcoming and helpful everyone is.
 So much so that I decided to go to my district’s “Fall Experimental Leadership Communication Summit.”
 As it turns out, my district produced last year’s world champion.
 It had to be good!

-Very inspiring story on so many levels, but what really stood out for me is his story of what finally got him to try toastmasters in his late thirties.
+Very inspiring story on so many levels, but what stood out for me is his story of what finally got him to try toastmasters in his late thirties.

 At 19, he saw a street preacher in New Orleans and was captivated.
 He couldn’t get over how everyone walking by just had to pay attention, if only for a bit.
 That’s when the seed was planted.
 A seed that didn’t start growing until he showed up at his local Toastmaster chapter nearly twenty years later.